 Ask any Cambodian about Queen Jayarājadevī and he will tell you that Jayavarman VII married her first, and, when she died, married her sister Indradevī.

-But George Coedès wrote that when Jayarājadevī died, Jayavarman VII elevated Indradevī, a lesser queen, to principal queen.
+But George Coedès wrote that when Jayarājadevī died, Jayavarman VII elevated her sister Indradevī, a lesser queen, to principal queen.
 Which meant that he was married to both of them at the same time.

 Wait - it gets even more complicated.
 The inscription on the Preah Khan Stele records that Jayavarman VII married Rājendradevī first, and that she bore his first son.